wakumo/xpchain/doc/xpchain-release-notes/xpchain-release-notes-0.17.0-2.md

 Notable changes
 ===============

-New RPC for listing statuses of minting
+New RPC for listing states of minting
 ----------------------------------------

-The `listmintings` RPC lists data of unspent transaction outputs (UTXO) and the statuses of minting, including coin-age of the UTXO, the probability of minting, and the expected amounts of the reward, which were displayed only in Qt wallet.
+The `listmintings` RPC lists data of unspent transaction outputs (UTXO) and the states of minting, including coin-age of the UTXO, the probability of minting, and the expected amounts of the reward, which were displayed only in Qt wallet.
 You can filter the result similarly to `listunspent`, as well as by a minimum or maximum of coin-age.

-Missing statuses in Minting tab
+Missing records in Minting tab
 -----------------------------------

-Some of the statuses of minting didn't show up in Minting tab when a transaction had two or more outputs to your addresses, because the status of one in the table overwrote those of the others.
-Now this is fixed so that you can see the complete list of the statuses.
+Some of the records of states of minting didn't show up in Minting tab when a transaction had two or more outputs to your addresses, because the record of one in the table overwrote those of the others.
+Now this is fixed so that you can see the complete list of the states.

 St13runtime_error in minting
 ----------------------------